wellimbharath/tycho-simulation/protosim/Readme.md

 # Protosim

-Moves slow onchain computation offchain to solve optimization problems.
-This crate allows to simulate a set of supported protocols offchain.
-Currently it has a focus on token exchange protocols but it is not necessarily limited to this.
+Moves slow on-chain computations off-chain to solve optimization problems.
+This crate allows simulating a set of supported protocols off-chain.
+Currently, it has a focus on token exchange protocols, but it is not necessarily limited to this.

-To further help solving hard problems in the context of exchanging tokens, the crate provides a graph structure that can be queried for chained token exchanges and their parameters.
-The graph structure evolves over time as protocol states are changed by user actions.
+To further help solve hard problems in the context of exchanging tokens, the crate provides the ProtoGraph structure, which can be queried for chained token exchanges and their parameters.
+This graph structure evolves over time as protocol states are changed by user actions.
 These changes are captured using events.
-The implemented protocols are aware of the state mutating events and can transition their state corrctly given such events.
+The implemented protocols are aware of the state-mutating events and can transition their state correctly given such events.

 ## Adding a new Protocol

-To add a new protocol the following high level steps are necessary:
+To add a new protocol, you will need to complete the following high-level steps:

-1. Add a protocol state struct that implements the `ProtocolSim` struct
+1. Create a protocol state struct that implements the `ProtocolSim` struct.
-2. Finally add events and implement the transition method on the previously implemented protocol state struct
+2. Add associated events and implement the transition method on the protocol state struct.
-3. Finally register events and state struct under `crate::protocol::state::ProtocolState` and `crate::protocol::state::ProtocolEvent` enums respectively.
+3. Register the events and state structs under `crate::protocol::state::ProtocolState` and `crate::protocol::state::ProtocolEvent`, respectively.

-Each protocol is supposed to have it's own module under: `protosim/src/protocol`
+Each protocol should have its own module under `protosim/src/protocol`.

-## 1. Adding state & behaviour
+### 1\.
+Adding state & behaviour

-Simply implement a struct that only contains the state of the protocol.
-Only the state attributes that are really required to fulfill the `ProtocolSim` trait is required.
-Next implement the trait:
+Simply implement a struct that contains the state of the protocol.
+Only the attributes that are necessary to fulfill the `ProtocolSim` trait are required.
+Then, implement that trait.

 ```
 /// ProtocolSim trait